Saturday, January 24, 2026

 Cultural Celebrations to Notice in April

-Each celebration carries its own meaning and offers gentle insight into values, traditions, and ways of belonging — worth noticing, not memorizing.
+Every celebration brings its own meaning and a chance to notice values, traditions, and ways of belonging — something to experience, not just remember:

 Songkran (Thailand): Celebrated from April 13th to 15th, Songkran marks the Thai New Year with water-related festivities.
 People splash water on each other, symbolizing purification and new beginnings.